mozilla-extensions/secure-proxy/README.md

 ## How to run WebExtension

 1. `npm start`
 2. This command uses `web-ext run` internally.
-Read [here](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext_run) how to change the default settings of web-ext.
+Read [here](https://extensionworkshop.com/documentation/develop/web-ext-command-reference/#web-ext_run) to change the default settings of web-ext.

 ## How to build WebExtension